Xavier College (South Australia): School houses

 The College has four houses: de Sales after St Francis de Sales (motto: Inspiring others through kindness, colour blue); Mazzarello after St Maria Mazzarello (motto: Peacefully serving others with faith and humility, colour red); Handley after the founding principal of Xavier College, Fr.
-Dennis Handley (1995 to 2004) (motto: Living in the spirit with passion and vision, colour green); and Occhiena after Venerable Margaret Occhiena (1788-1856), who with her son, St John Bosco, created the Salesian Preventive system of Education.
-Through her work at the Oratory of St. Francis de Sales in Turin, Margaret became lovingly known as "Mamma" Margaret and is considered to be the mother of the Salesian family.
+Dennis Handley (1995 to 2004) (motto: Living in the spirit with passion and vision, colour green); and Occhiena after Venerable Margaret Occhiena (1788–1856), who with her son, St John Bosco, created the Salesian Preventive system of Education.
+Through her work at the Oratory of St Francis de Sales in Turin, Margaret became lovingly known as "Mamma" Margaret and is considered to be the mother of the Salesian family.
 (Motto: Nurturing faith and dreams from the heart, colour yellow.)

 Campus development

 The original site at Gawler Belt opened in 1995, with Fr Dennis Handley being appointed Principal of the school.
-The College catered for secondary students from Years 8 - 12, until 2019 when Year 7 students were introduced to secondary school.
+The College catered for secondary students from Years 8–12, until 2019 when Year 7 students were introduced to secondary school.

 In February 2021, Xavier College opened a new campus at Two Wells, South Australia.
-Initially for Reception - Year 7 students, the Two Wells Campus now caters for Reception - Year 9 students and will cater for senior students in the future.
+Initially for Reception to Year 7 students, the Two Wells Campus now caters for Reception to Year 10 students and will cater for Year 11 students in 2026, and Year 12 in 2027.

-In January 2023, St Brigid's Catholic School, Evanston amalgamated with Xavier College to become a primary school campus of Xavier College, continuing to offer places for students from Reception - Year 6.
+In January 2023, St Brigid's Catholic School, Evanston amalgamated with Xavier College to become a primary school campus of Xavier College, continuing to offer places for students from Reception to Year 6.
 The Evanston Campus now provides a direct pathway for students completing Year 6 to commence Year 7 at the Gawler Belt Campus.

+In May 2025, Xavier College Riverlea Park was announced and is set to open in January 2027.
+Initially catering for students in Reception to Year 6, it will grow to provide a full Reception to Year 12 pathway.